 We keep laughing and hugging Max.
 Edith comes in and yells at us for not being in our room.
-I wonder where she is all the time Jeff is raping us.
-It’s the first time, I realize it is rape.
+I wonder where she was all the time Jeff was raping us.
+It is the first time, I realize it is rape.
 My stoned mood crashes.

 Jeff finally leaves for Orlando, back to his college life.
 I remain morose and withdrawn.
 John’s spirits lift immediately after Jeff is gone.
-I can’t forget as he does.
+I cannot forget like he does.
 John’s friends Dave and Jazz became regulars at Robby’s, the after school pot gang that makes our lives special.
 After the excitement of getting high up in the trees, smoking in the crowded bedroom does nothing for me.
-Max has been banned from Robby’s house for all the damage he causes being chased by Rocky the black cat.
+Max has been banned from Robby’s house for all the damage he caused being chased by Rocky, the black cat.
 I swear Rocky misses him.
 I decide to stay with Max in the garage, until Edith comes home from work.
 I go to Robby’s after she orders me out of the garage.
-Max becomes anxious when I leave, knowing what he’s missing.
+Max becomes anxious when I leave, knowing what he is missing.

 “Why didn’t you come over after school?”
 Robby asked.